PrabhaniR/PrabhaniR.github.io/README.md

 Ph.D. in Physics (Astronomy) | University of Toledo Conducted a 1.6-micron survey of star systems using Hubble Space Telescope data.

+LSSTC Data Science Fellowship Program 2018-2021
+A supplement to graduate education in astronomy, intended to teach astronomy students essential skills for dealing with big data.

 Google Data Analytics Professional Certificate Mastered end-to-end data processing, cleaning, and visualization workflows.